sfarazhaider/Regression-Modelling-for-Prediction-of-House-Prices/README.md

 Use the function regplot in the seaborn library to determine if the feature sqft_above is negatively or positively correlated with price.**

 **Question 6:
-Fit a linear regression model to predict the 'price' using the feature 'sqft_living' then calculate the R^2.
-Take a screenshot of your code and the value of the R^2.**
+Fit a linear regression model to predict the 'price' using the feature 'sqft_living' then calculate the R^2**

 **Question 7:
 Fit a linear regression model to predict the 'price' using the list of features:**